Wisconsin man charged with kidnapping Jayme Closs pleads guilty

 Jayme has since been reunited with her family.
 In February, the teenager and her family released a statement to the Associated Press saying the support she has received from everyone has "been a source of great comfort to her."

-"The reason I did this is complicated," Patterson wrote in a letter to reporter Lou Raguse, who had sent him questions about the kidnapping.
+"The reason I did this is complicated," Patterson wrote to KARE reporter Lou Raguse, who had sent him questions about the kidnapping.
 "No one will believe or can even imagine how sorry I am for hurting Jayme this much.
 Can’t express it."

 The outlet reported that Charles Glynn, Patterson's lawyer, would not confirm or deny the letter and said he had not talked to his client about it.